University of Nottingham Halls of Residence: Sherwood

 Sherwood Hall (52.9407°N 1.2049°W) is a mixed undergraduate hall of residence.
 It provides accommodation for about 267 students.
 The hall was designed by the architects J Fletcher Watson as part of the 1960s expansion programme on University Park.
 Building work started in March 1963 and the hall opened, as a male hall of residence, in October 1964.

 Sherwood Hall was designed as an interpretation of the traditional collegiate quadrangle, but using contemporary forms and materials.
 A distinctive feature is the white painted shiplap weatherboarding, which gives the hall something of a North American feel.
 As originally built, the hall had a single quadrangle of accommodation blocks, with a further accommodation block and the main hall and library forming a second, but open-ended, court.
 Subsequent extensions have transformed this into a second quadrangle.
-For the first twenty-two years of its life, the warden was the late W. R. "Bunny" Chalmers; he was succeeded in 2006 by Dr. Antonino La Rocca.
+For the first twenty-two years of its life, the warden was the late W. R. "Bunny" Chalmers; he was succeeded in 2006 by Prof. Antonino La Rocca.

 Willoughby

 Willoughby Hall (52.9353°N 1.2051°W) is a mixed undergraduate hall of residence, built in 1964, and was a female hall at its inception, though now mixed for some time.
 It provides accommodation for around 260 students.
 The hall is named after the local Willoughby (or Willughby) family, whose family home Wollaton Hall is adjacent to the university campus.
 2007 saw the addition of The Mix, now named Vesper, the largest of the 4 remaining hall bars on campus.
 It also features a TV room alongside the JCR; in addition to a study room, it also features a centrally timetabled seminar room known as the Machicado Suite and boardroom (Morton Colville Suite).
 The hall is located near the west entrance of the university, close to Broadgate Park.
-The current warden is Dr Stephen Greedy, from the Engineering faculty.
-The current chairman of Willoughby Hall is Hamza Nouman.
-Famous previous residents of Willoughby hall include Freya Amelia and Lucy May (class of 1994).